1+2=Paradise

 1+2＝Paradise (1+2=パラダイス, Ichi tasu Ni wa Paradaisu) is a Japanese manga series by Sumiko Kamimura.
-The story has been adapted into two original video animations (OVAs) released by Toei Video, a subsidiary of the Toei Company.
+The story has been adapted into a two-episode original video animation (OVAs) released by Toei Video, a subsidiary of the Toei Company.

 Because of the sexual content the series was one of the manga placed on "Harmful manga" lists by local and national governmental agencies.
 The negative publicity resulted in Kodansha discontinuing the series.

 Plot

 The story focuses on Yusuke Yamamoto, the teenage son of two gynaecologists.
 As a boy, he was almost castrated by his two childhood friends, the twin sisters Yuka and Rika Nakamura, his neighbours, which is why he is afraid of women.
 Also as a child, he saved the twins from an attacking dog.
 They grow up with a dream that turns Yusuke's life upside down.
 At the beginning of the story, they re-appear at the home of Yusuke.
 His father invites the young women in, to live with them, hoping they will heal his son's gynophobia.
 The therapeutic benefits of this intended treatment are not entirely clear from the series of, sexually tinted, events that unfold.